Learn why Snowflake's cloud data warehouse solution is gaining popularity so quickly—and how your business can make the most of it.

 All that adds up to a lot of power.
 And we all know what comes with great power!
 It’s important to establish Snowflake correctly for your enterprise and to enable your people for the big jump ahead.

-To help get you there, here are four keys to establishing a sustainable and adoptive enterprise data warehouse with Snowflake.
+To help get you there, here are four keys to establishing a sustainable and adaptive enterprise data warehouse with Snowflake.

 1. Yes, you may need to do some rebuilding